 Podcast about what makes those Stradivarius instruments we saw in the Royal Palace so special… or are they???

-Spain doesn’t do US-style salads in restaurants… well, there’s always McDonald’s!
-We eat tons of veggies, but perhaps not the way you may be accustomed to seeing them prepared & more often at home than out & about.
-When we go out, we want something special & not the salad we have regularly at home.
+It’s true: Spain doesn’t do US-style salads in restaurants… We eat tons of veggies, but perhaps not the way you may be accustomed to seeing them prepared & more often at home than out & about.
+When we go out, we want something special & not the salad we have almost daily at home.
 Many of the following options are available at tapas bars or as a course on a menú del día:

-• Cogollos: baby hearts of Romaine, often served with roasted red peppers & tuna… similar to what we had at our Madrid group dinner.
+- Cogollos: baby hearts of Romaine, often served with roasted red peppers & tuna, drizzled in olive oil.

-• Espinacas con garbanzos: cooked spinach with garbanzos in olive oil with garlic & a touch of paprika.
-Delish (my recipe here).
+- Espinacas con garbanzos: cooked spinach with garbanzos in olive oil with garlic & a touch of paprika.
+A Sevilla specialty & delish (my recipe here).

-• Espárragos: grilled, green asparagus or when canned, the meaty, white ones.
+- Espárragos: grilled, green asparagus in season or when canned, the meaty, white ones.

 Eating in Spain is an adventure with almost endless variety.
 Scope out what is offered by looking at the bar or see what other people are eating & point to order.
 Also, ask the staff questions if you see something tasty but don’t know what it’s called!

 As you know, pork is prized in Spain.
 All the different cuts don’t necessarily have US equivalents due to differences in butchering.
 And of course, nothing goes to waste.
-Here are a few translations that might help: lomo/solomillo = tenderloin · costillas = ribs · carrilladas = cheeks · tocino = bacon · panceta = pork belly · pluma & secreto are from the pork butt (which is actually the shoulder, used for pulled pork in the US) · codillo/jarrete = knuckle
+Here are a few translations that might help: lomo/solomillo = tenderloin · costillas = ribs · carrilladas = cheeks · tocino = bacon · panceta = pork belly · pluma & secreto are from the pork butt (which is actually the shoulder, used for pulled pork in the US) · lagarto = thin strips between the ribs & tenderloin · codillo/jarrete = knuckle

-People often ask what my experience has been like updating guidebooks for Rick Steves, so here’s a link about my June 2022 assignment in Portugal.
+People often ask what my experience has been like updating guidebooks for Rick Steves, so I’ve written about my June 2022 assignment in Portugal.
 In fact, I have an entire blog category titled “guidebook research” that covers many previous trips with a couple favorites: Italy in 2019 & Andalucía in March 2022.
-So much fun in spite of being exhausted!
+Fun but exhausting!

 The rain in Spain most definitely does not fall on the plain.
 While not the Alps, Spain contains some of the highest mountains in Europe.
 Our tallest peak —Mulhacén in the Sierra Nevada (3,452 m)— is taller than any mountain in the Italian peninsula.